 Princeton Republic, March 31, 1932 – “Princeton is to have a new bakery.
 E. Peterson, of Milwaukee, came here last week and was granted a lease on the Fishkin store building.
 He will come here next week to arrange the building, install his bake ovens and the necessary outlay.
 The front room will be neatly arranged with show cases for the display of bakery.
 Mr. Peterson expects to have everything completed by April 20.”

-The bakery apparently did not last long, but its successor certainly did.
+The bakery apparently did not last long, but its successor did.

 Princeton Republic, April 27, 1933 – “Stanish Hoffman, who recently became the owner of the A. Fishkin building, having purchased it from the Princeton State Bank, has workmen engaged in remodeling the basement and arranging it for a tavern.
 An outside stairway will lead to the basement.”

-The Happy Medium bar opened in 2019 and continues to occupy the space in 2021.
+The Happy Medium bar opened in 2019 and was followed by The Loading Dock in 2021.